-Communication and engagement plan template
+Communication and engagement planning

 A communication and engagement plan describes who you need to engage with as part of your work and how and when you will do this.